-An item of the fixed item is written off after disposal or when there is no any future economic benefit resulting from the continuous use of the asset.
+An item of the fixed item is written off after disposal or when there are not any future economic benefits resulting from the continuous use of the asset.
 Any gains or losses on the sale or write off of an item of the fixed assets are determined by the difference between the amounts received on the sale and the book value of the asset and are recognized in P&L.

 2.12.
-Intangible assets
+Intangible